Schools in Lakeland: A comprehensive guide

 Hi there, I’m Katie — a Lakeland mom who is about to enroll my child in kindergarten.

-When it comes to Pre-K-12 education in Florida, we are what is known as an “opportunity state,” which means parents have more choices on where to send their student outside of the traditional zoned school.
+When it comes to Pre-K-12 education in Florida, we are what is known as an “opportunity state,” which means parents have more choices on where to send their student outside of their traditional zoned school.

 The positive of this is that it empowers parents and guardians to have more options to choose the school that best meets the needs of their children.